thiagontnx/XReady_Era_Bootcamp/configure_mssql/configure_mssql.rst

 #.
 From the dropdown menu, select **SLAs**.

-   Era has five built-in SLAs: Gold, Silver, Bronze, Brass, and Zero.
+   Era has five built-in SLAs: Gold, Silver, Bronze, Brass, and NONE.
 SLAs control how the database server is backed up, or in the case of the *Zero* SLA, excluded from being backed up entirely.
 Backups can be configured with a combination of Continuous Protection, Daily, Weekly, Monthly, and Quarterly protection intervals.

 #.
 From the dropdown menu, select **Profiles**.